bhartiy/learnsellacious/pages/05.how-to/14.how-to-enable-offline-access-to-sellers/docs.md

 ![](Screenshot%202020-06-04%20at%204.15.17%20PM.png)

-6. Now sellers can do offline login.
+6. Save and Now sellers can do offline login.